dexbotsdev/caps-ai/README.md

 [Buy Me a Coffee ☕](https://buymeacoffee.com/shreyas29)

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the Creative Commons Zero v1.0 Universal.
 See the [LICENSE](LICENSE) file for details.

 ---